shashotoNur/cipher/README.md

 # Cipher

-A react progressive web app written in typescript to encrypt files in the browser.\
+A react progressive web app written in typescript to encrypt/decrypt files against password in the browser.\
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts